elizabethmchan2/cs206/homework3/README.txt

-Program simulates printer queue with randomized task sizes and arrival times at printer
+Program searches through database of zipcodes, town, states and populations using arraylist